2016 Axalta Faster. Tougher. Brighter. 200: Qualifying

-Qualifying was held on Saturday, March 12, at 9:45 AM MST.
+Qualifying was held on Saturday, March 12, at 9:45 a.m.
+MST.
 Since Phoenix International Raceway is under 2 miles (3.2 km), the qualifying system was a multi-car system that included three rounds.
 The first round was 15 minutes, where every driver would be able to set a lap within the 15 minutes.
 Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
 Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Erik Jones of Joe Gibbs Racing would win the pole after advancing from both preliminary rounds and setting the fastest lap in Round 3, with a time of 26.318 and an average speed of 136.789 mph.

 Two drivers would fail to qualify: Josh Reaume and Todd Peck.